hazelcast/hazelcast-cpp-client/README.md

         putting multiple known member addresses there to avoid disconnectivity should one of the members in the list is unavailable at the time of connection.

 These configuration elements are enough for most connection scenarios.
-Now we will move onto configuration of the C++ client.
+Now we will move onto the configuration of the C++ client.

 ### 1.4.2.
-Hazelcast Client Configuration
+Configuring Hazelcast C++ Client

 You can configure Hazelcast C++ Client programatically.

 This section describes some network configuration settings to cover common use cases in connecting the client to a cluster.
-Refer to [Configuration Overview](#configuration-overview) and the following sections for information about detailed network configuration and/or additional features of Hazelcast C++ client configuration.
+See the [Configuration Overview section](#configuration-overview) and the following sections for information about detailed network configurations and/or additional features of Hazelcast C++ client configuration.

 An easy way to configure your Hazelcast C++ Client is to create a `ClientConfig` object and set the appropriate options.
 Then you can supply this object to your client at the startup.